-Chimichurri Sauce is an addicting, crazy easy marinade and sauce you’ll enjoy all summer long that is the perfect topping (and marinade) to all things grilled.
+Chimichurri sauce is an addicting, crazy easy marinade and sauce you’ll enjoy all summer long.
+You’ll love this traditional Mexican chimichurri as the perfect topping (and marinade) to all things grilled.

-I wasn’t going to redo my Chimichurri Sauce recipe I had on the blog.
-It was all about a ribeye and sauce topping but earlier this month I was lucky enough (seriously, this was basically the best trip ever) to be invited to Orlando, FL to the Universal Resort to be pampered and spoiled to within and inch of my life thanks to Universal Orlando.
-On the trip I had probably the most delicious Chimichurri Steak of my life and it made me crave it like crazy.
+I didn’t intend to post my chimichurri sauce recipe.
+What I had planned, was to do just a ribeye and sauce topping.
+However, earlier this month I was lucky enough (seriously, this was basically the best trip ever) to be invited to Orlando, FL to the Universal Resort.
+I was pampered and spoiled within an inch of my life thanks to Universal Orlando.
+On this trip, I had probably the most delicious chimichurri steak of my life.
+It made me crave chimichurri sauce like crazy afterward.

-Thanks to that trip I actually made this recipe in a 6x the original quantity and two summer grilling parties later I’m still not tired of it.
-No joke, this is the best Chimichurri sauce recipe EVER.
+Thanks to that trip I actually made this chimichurri marinade recipe in 6x the original quantity, and two summer grilling parties later, I’m still not tired of it.
+No joke, this is the best chimichurri sauce recipe EVER.

-One of my favorite ways to use Chimichurri Sauce is on a delicious steak.
-Most Brazilian and Argentinian restaurants you go to have Chimichurri Steak and they’re serving it usually with sliced flap meat (skirt steak) or ribeye cuts.
+You can use chimichurri for any kind of meat, to flavor rice, salsa, or as I said – to make a salad dressing.
+But one of my favorite ways to use chimichurri sauce is on a delicious steak.
+Most Brazilian and Argentinian restaurants you go to have chimichurri steak and they’re serving it usually with sliced flap meat (skirt steak) or ribeye cuts.
 I’m not partial to one or the other since those are my two favorite steak cuts of meat.

 Fun random fact, the best cut of meat EVER is the deckle.
 This is the cap that goes around the top of the ribeye steak and if you come to our house and your steak is accidentally missing the cap you can rest assured I stole it.
 I’m not even sorry <– I love Joey.

-So, How to Make Chimichurri?
+So, wondering how to make chimichurri?
 It is basically the easiest sauce you’re going to make.

 - You put all the ingredients, cilantro, parsley, onion, vinegar, salt, pepper, cumin, olive oil and garlic into a food processor for 10 seconds.

-- You can absolutely eat it immediately, but if you can give the sauce 20 or so minutes to sit the garlic will perfume the whole mixture.
+- You can absolutely eat it immediately, but if you can give the sauce 20 or so minutes to sit the garlic, it will perfume the whole mixture.

 - You top it on every single thing in your kitchen and eat as much of it as you can.